fairwind2k/fairwind2k/README.md

 Junior Node.js Developer
 ------------------------

-I'm a mechanical engineer who decided to switch my career by retraining program.
+I was in mechanical engineering, I’m now pivoting to software engineering by retraining program.

 * 🌍  I'm based in The Netherlands
 * 🧠  I'm learning Express.js, Typescript